rlupton20-msft/azure-rest-api-specs/specification/accesspoint/resource-manager/readme.md

-# accesspoint
+# azureaccess

-This is the AutoRest configuration file for accesspoint.
+This is the AutoRest configuration file for azureaccess.

 <!-- Need to disable the linter for the next line so it doesn't mess up the "magic string" -->
 <!-- markdownlint-disable-next-line -->